Theming

 |---|---|---|

---font-family-citizen-serif | Serif font used for blockquotes and specific accents. | 'Roboto Serif' |
+--font-family-citizen-serif | Serif option in the editor and some extensions. | 'Roboto Serif' |

---font-family-citizen-monospace | Monospace font used for code blocks and editors. | 'Roboto Mono' |
+--font-family-citizen-monospace | Code blocks and editors. | 'Roboto Mono' |

 | Option | Selector | Default value |